Fiasco in Basilan

 Partly to assuage the military, Mr. Aquino authorized air strikes in areas where the Abu Sayyaf and other “lawless elements” operate and warned the MILF against protecting them.

 Sources close to Mr. Aquino said he was deeply disappointed by the military’s shortcomings.
-He said the calls for war come “from those who do not have a full awareness of all the factors at play.”
+He said the calls forward come “from those who do not have a full awareness of all the factors at play.”